akatief/jekylltest/_posts/2022-11-01-quantum-computing-for-computer-engineers-part-1/2022-11-01-quantum-computing-for-computer-engineers-part-1.md

             0.7071... \\[5pt]
             -0.7071...
         \end{bmatrix}
-$$.
+$$

-How great is this!
+How great this is!
 But as soon as we measure a qubit, some part of it is lost.
 We go from a potentially infinite amount of information to a single bit.
 This means there is a sort of *hidden* information encoded somewhere, but we can see just a part of it.
 This information actually exists and